 Does the officer have to tell me when I’m being recorded?

-Officers are not obligated to announce if they have activated their BWC.
+In accordance with state law, officers are not obligated to announce if they have activated their BWC.

 What if I don’t want to be recorded?